Ridouane18/CHALLENGE-Altair-Solution/README.md

 3)Open leave-management folder in a terminal and type this command line "ng serve".
 4)open this link in a browser "http://localhost:4200".
 5)To sign In use this credentials: USERNAME: admin , PASSWORD: admin.

+PS: This is my first time creating an app using mean stack technologies , and i'm currently in an internship so I had been working on it only after work.